-Input 2: input_subsystem.txt file refer to section 3.4.2 Input file for Measurement.
+Input 2: input_subsystem.txt file that specifies the subsystem to be measured, refer to section 3.4.2 Input file for Measurement.

 3.4.4.2 Output figure

 The following is the output figure that will be displayed when executing command of Graph Viewer (ETVPF_Launch_GraphViewer.m) in the MATLAB Command Window, using the following syntax.